raj166/COMP-SCI-7208-Programing-and-Computational-Thinking-for-Data-Science/README.md

 A beginner’s project on writing Java codes, it includes many mini projects to help with the basic concepts of OOP and data structures in java

 It consists projects like
-  1. Domination change for 20 and 50$
+  1. Denomination  change for 20 and 50$
   2. Miles too km
   3. Pattern print
   4. OOP cocepts